softwaresaved/visualisation/Implementation.md

 Scripts prefixed with `download`:

-* These scripts download Google Sheets then filter the data using Python and save the resultant data as CSV.
+* These scripts download Google Sheets, using OAuth2 for authentication, then filter the data using Python and save the resultant data as CSV.
+* For more on the Google Sheets and OAuth2 APIs used, see Google Sheets API v4 [Python Quickstart](https://developers.google.com/sheets/api/quickstart/python)
 * Data that is saved as-is without filtering, is saved into data/sheets/as-is/.
 * Filtered data is saved into data/sheets/filtered/.